A young man answered the door with a warm smile.

 David, with Bill’s spirit inside, drove his car to a nearby flower shop.
 There he picked up 3 white roses, and kept on driving to a nearby cemetery.
 After a couple of minutes of walking in the cemetery, he stopped in front of two graves.
 On one of the head stones, was engraved “Death is Only a Shadow Across the Path to Heaven”.
 He closed his eyes.
 The vivid image of the last day of his family briefly returned.

-David was born in one of the wealthiest families in town.
+David was born into one of the wealthiest families in town.
 His father was a Jewish immigrant who fled from Germany in fear of the Nazi party in 1938.
 Even though he was a poor immigrant, his hard work and business sense made David’s father not only become rich but also very well known in the community.
 He eventually bought a large house surrounded by stone walls with an iron gate where only the affluent families lived.

 David did not realize then, but there were many people who detested his father.
 They were envious of his fortune and felt it unfair that the once poor Jewish immigrant could become so wealthy while they themselves could not accomplish anything in their lives.
 He also did not realize that there was an established organization that detested all Jews.
 Though the organization caused a lot of trouble for many other races, Jews and blacks seemed to bear the brunt of their hatred.

 It was almost 17 years ago.
 David was only 8 when the dreadful event occurred.
 One cold night in December, David woke up from a nightmare and decided to sleep beside his mother for comfort.
 He quietly left his bedroom and entered into his parents’ large bedroom.
 Both his mother and father were deep in sleep.
-When David approached the king size bed, his mother lifted the cover and allowed David to sleep beside her.
+When David approached the king size bed, his mother awoke.
+She lifted the cover and allowed David to sleep beside her.
 She always welcomed him into her bed when he had a bad dream.
 He snuggled up to his mother and was embraced by her arms.
 He felt the warmth from her bosom.
 He always loved to feel her so close.
 Soon he forgot all about the nightmare and fell into a deep sleep.

-The next time little David woke up again, he had to go to the bathroom.
+The next time little David woke up, he had to go to the bathroom.
 Wiping his sleepy eyes, he managed to leave his parents’ bedroom.
 Without turning on the light, he entered the adjoining bathroom.
 In the dark he stood in front of the toilet.
 As he was about to flush the toilet he heard some noises coming from his parents’ bedroom.
 Then he heard six gunshots.
 A loud voice followed.

 “They have two children.
 We have to finish them off right now.”